Reltroner/reltroner-studio/content/series/series-roadmap.md

 **6. Title:** *Delwyn’s Bounty Hunter Team*
 **Timeline:** Year 6–25
 **Main POV:** Delwyn, Hendry, Barry
-**Summary:** Episodic missions across Asthortera to hunt key figures tied to Henchoeway and Spiral syndicates.
+**Summary:** Episodic missions across Asthortera to hunt key figures tied to Henchoway and Spiral syndicates.
 A mix of action, dialogue-heavy planning, and bonding.
 **Key Scenes:**
 - Hendry’s betrayal and redemption
 - The assault on a blackmarket AI hub